ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 This is the idea behind Intents in Android.
 Intents are messages you send between app components, like Activities, usually with the goal of doing something.

-> Check: So, imagine you are in your app's `EmailListActivity`, and you click on one of your emails.
-In plain ol' English, could you describe what is happening between the user and the EmailListActivity?
-Take 10 seconds to think about it.

 The following "dialogue" is happening: